-- ❖ Understand the ethnobotany, ethnic communities and application of ethnobotany. - ❖ Understand the Indian system of medicine and classification of crude drugs. - Understand the cultivation methods of medicinal plants. - Understand the cultivation practices, chemical constituents and uses of medicinal plants. - Understand the drugs acting on Central Nervous System, gastrointestinal tract and cardiovascular system.
+- ❖ To acquire knowledge on ethnobotany, ethnic communities and application of ethnobotany. - To understand the various Indian system of medicines and classification, adulteration and evaluation of drugs. - ❖ To develop the skill of cultivation and utilization of medicinal plants.

 Ethnobotany: Definition; Ethnobotany in India, Ethnic communities of India and Tamil Nadu.
 Methods to study ethnobotany; Applications of Ethnobotany: Palaeo-ethnobotany.
 Folk medicines of ethnobotany, ethnomedicine and ethnoecology.
 Application of ethnomedicine to certain diseases- jaundice, diabetics, blood pressure and skin diseases.